top of page

 REYNALIZ HERRERA - BIO

-Founder & Director/Composer/Script
+Founder & Director/Composer/Scriptwriter/Lead Performer

-Currently, Reynaliz acts as director, composer and lead performer of her theatrical percussion company “Ideas, Not Theories” where she combines music for unconventional instruments like bicycles, and physical theater through many different programs, and which she has recently presented in the U.S, Canada, Barbados and Mexico in venues and festivals such as The Percussive Arts Society International Convention 2022, Bridgetown International Arts Festival 2023, Peabody Essex Museum 2022, Institute of COntemporary Arts Boston 2021, Harvard Museums of Science and Culture 2021, Current New Media Festival 2021, International Festival of Arts and Ideas 2019, The New York International Fringe Festival, NYU/KoSA/HLAG Day of Percussion NY, National Arts Center of Canada, The Flea Theater, ILLUMINUS, Outside The Box Festival, FOG x FLO, ArtBeat, World Maker Faire NY and Boston Maker Faire, Boston Children’s Museum, Brooklyn Children’s Museum, Please Touch Museum (see Bio above).
+Since 2012, she has brought her "Ideas, Not Theories" company to perform throughout NorthAmerica and the Caribbean (U.S, Canada, Mexico and Barbados) at renowned venues and festivals such as The Percussive Arts Society International Convention 2022, Interference Series 2024 (Arizona), Bridgetown International Arts Festival 2023 (Barbados), The Space Between 2024 at McGill University, The Institute of Contemporary Art Boston 2021/2024, The Museum of Science Boston 2024, Peabody Essex Museum 2022, Harvard Museums of Science and Culture 2021, Current New Media Festival 2021, International Festival of Arts and Ideas 2019, The New York International Fringe Festival 2015, NYU/KoSA/HLAG Day of Percussion 2016 NY, National Arts Center of Canada, The Flea Theater, ILLUMINUS, Outside The Box Festival, FOG x FLO, ArtBeat, World Maker Faire NY 2017 and Boston Maker Faire, Boston Children’s Museum, Brooklyn Children’s Museum, Please Touch Museum.

-In 2021 Reynaliz Herrera & Ideas, Not Theories premiered Reynaliz's composition "BIKEncerto: a concerto for solo bicycle and orchestra" which was funded by The Boston Foundation (Live Arts Boston grant) and The Somerville Arts Council (LCC grant) and is now the newest program offered by Ideas, Not Theories.
-On June 30, 2023 Reynaliz Herrera & Ideas, Not Theories will release their debut album entitled "BIKEncerto: a concerto for solo bicycle and orchestra (By Reynaliz Herrera)".
+In 2021 Reynaliz Herrera & Ideas, Not Theories premiered Reynaliz's composition "BIKEncerto: a concerto for solo bicycle and orchestra" which was funded by The Boston Foundation (Live Arts Boston 2021 grant) and The Somerville Arts Council (LCC 2021 grant) and is now the newest program offered by Ideas, Not Theories.
+In June of 2023 she released a critically acclaimed and award winning album of the same piece, both featuring Reynaliz as composer, producer and bicycle percussion soloist and her “Ideas, Not Theories” as the ensemble.
+Her debut album is entitled "BIKEncerto: a concerto for solo bicycle and orchestra (By Reynaliz Herrera)".

-Reynaliz holds a Bachelor of Music from The University of Ottawa where she studied with Prof. Ian Bernard, former solo timpanist of The National Arts Center Orchestra and Reynaliz's mentor (Graduating Summa Cum Laude) and graduated from The Boston Conservatory with a Master of Music in Percussion Performance where she studied with renowned percussionists like Nancy Zeltsman, Sam Solomon, John Grimes and Keith Aleo.
+Reynaliz began pursuing music at the Escuela Superior de Musica y Danza de Monterrey, with maestro Noel Savon, and holds a Bachelor of Music from The University of Ottawa where she studied with Prof. Ian Bernard, former solo timpanist of The National Arts Center Orchestra and Reynaliz's mentor (Graduating Summa Cum Laude) and graduated from The Boston Conservatory with a Master of Music in Percussion Performance where she studied with renowned percussionists like Nancy Zeltsman, Sam Solomon, John Grimes and Keith Aleo.

-Reynaliz has also received international awards such as The National Youth Award 2004 (Mexico), The State Youth Award 2009 (Mexico), The Festival PERCUBA 2002- International Percussion Competition in Cuba (1st place), The National Arts Center of Canada´s Bursary Competition 2005, National Arts Center of Canada “My First NAC Award 2014” and the MTV Latin America “agent of change award 2009”.
+Reynaliz has also received international awards such as The Global Music Awards 2023, inclusion on the Boston Globe's list "The best of Boston music 2023", Somerville Arts Council "Artist of the Month (July 2023)", "My First NAC Award 2014" (Canada), The National Youth Award 2004 (Mexico), The State Youth Award 2009 (Mexico), The Festival PERCUBA 2002- International Percussion Competition in Cuba (1st place), The National Arts Center of Canada´s Bursary Competition 2005, National Arts Center of Canada “My First NAC Award 2014” and the MTV Latin America “agent of change award 2009”.

-She is percussion and music instructor at ZUMIX, and has taught at different programs, like The Hamilton- Garret Music and Arts Academy and The Boston School of Music Arts, and formerly at The Urbano Project, and the El Sistema Somerville, and she has been a panelist for the Somerville Arts Council and a guest panelist for the Tough Broads Film Festival at The Lower East Side Girls Club of NY.
+She was percussion and music instructor at ZUMIX, and has taught at different programs, like The Hamilton- Garret Music and Arts Academy and The Boston School of Music Arts, and formerly at The Urbano Project, and the El Sistema Somerville, and she has been a panelist for the Somerville Arts Council and a guest panelist for the Tough Broads Film Festival at The Lower East Side Girls Club of NY.

 bottom of page